“The basic tool for the manipulation of reality is the manipulation of words.”

 When she says “the advantage we have is people assume everyone is like them,” it’s true.
 It refers to the automatic shortcuts our brains take, called cognitive bias.
 These biases leave us vulnerable, because they often lead us to make faulty assumptions and come to incorrect conclusions.

-“Although cognitive biases can sometimes be helpful in familiar situations or in dealing with predictable threats, they can lead to catastrophic failures in assessment of unfamiliar and unpredictable adversaries.”
+“Although cognitive biases can sometimes be helpful in familiar situations or in dealing with predictable threats, they can lead to catastrophic failures in assessment of unfamiliar and unpredictable adversaries,” says Laurie Feldman from the Department of Psychology at the University at Albany.

 The psychopath was an unfamiliar and unpredictable adversary, and the faulty assumption that they were like us made it impossible to see the reality of what was going on.